xhemalkodragjini/poki-al/README.md

 ## 🧠 Features

 - ✅ **ASD Prediction Tool** – Helps parents assess early signs of ASD in children.
 ML model was trained on data from AQ-10 Test.
-- 📚 **Informative Articles** – Offers accessible information about autism and caregiving strategies.
-- 🧩 **Problem-Solution Database** – A searchable list of common parenting challenges with community-provided solutions.
 - 💬 **Forum** – Connect with other parents and professionals for discussion and mutual support.

 ---